codesue/blog/README.md

 most of the text on this site.
 The font [Fira Code](https://github.com/tonsky/FiraCode) is used for code snippets and favicons.

-The dark theme uses colors from [Catppuccin](https://github.com/catppuccin/catppuccin) palettes.
+The dark theme and code blocks use colors from [Catppuccin](https://github.com/catppuccin/catppuccin) palettes.